segf00lt/website/content/blog/university.md

 they're applying for.
 Secondly, most are too lazy or have too high a time preference to invest some time into _actually_ exploring the gamut of possibilities laid before them, before pulling the trigger on any one path (I used to be in this category).
-Unfortunately, this behaviour is rewarded by the schooling environment (and the society at large), making it far more common than it otherwise would be.
+Unfortunately, this is rewarded by the schooling environment (and the society at large), making it far more common than it otherwise would be.